 So what exactly does the book contain, and why is it so controversial?

-Mein Kampf was written in 1924 by Hitler during his internment in Landsberg am Lech Prison, although we should say ‘authored by’, as he dictated all of it to another Nazi Party member interred with him, his deputy Rudolph Hess.
-Between them, the two did all the writing.
+Hitler wrote Mein Kampf during his internment in Landsberg am Lech Prison, Germany.
+He dictated all of it to another Nazi Party member interred with him, his deputy Rudolph Hess.

-This précis of the preface gives a good summary of its contents and provides one with a feel for the self-confidence and mind-set of the author at the time:
+This précis of the preface gives a good summary of its contents and tone of the novel:

 ON APRIL I, 1924, because of the sentence handed down by the People’s Court of Munich, I had to begin that day, serving my term in the fortress at Landsberg on the Lech.